Introduction

 AnalysisPlot$plAllMean

-Stochastic Trajectories considering the S place.
+Stochastic Trajectories considering the S place.<p class="caption"> Stochastic Trajectories considering the S place. </p>

-Stochastic Trajectories considering the I place.
+Stochastic Trajectories considering the I place.<p class="caption"> Stochastic Trajectories considering the I place. </p>

 What-if analysis